 If 'working to enable people to learn, share and expand their skills, knowledge and understanding, mainly through the use of technology' is a thing, then that's what I do.

 In my own time I've built e-book management services, maintained a list of DRM-free bookshops since 2013, and run an e-bookshop.

 How I got to this point

 Over the last few years I've discovered that I'm someone who must practice what they preach.

-I've always worked in the charity sector.
+I worked in the charity sector for 20 years.
 Firstly, because it was a job.
 Later, because I wasn't spending my time lining someone else's pockets, and hopefully helping society in some way.

 My decision to live by my principles particularly affects my behaviour as a consumer.
-For example, it's no good deciding I don't like how Amazon are exploiting their employees or avoiding taxes, if I still buy from them.
+For example, it's no good deciding I don't like how Amazon are exploiting their employees or avoiding taxes, if I still buy from their shops and use their services.
 So, I boycott them.

 Protesting against DRM and still buying locked-down products is an asshole move.
 So, I don't.

 Tweeting about HSBC's illegal practices while still holding an account with them is just hypocritical.
 So, I closed my account.